Swyftx/crypto-address-validator/debug/readmeTemplate.md

 Forked from [ognus/wallet-address-validator](https://github.com/ognus/wallet-address-validator) which was forked from [ryanralph/altcoin-address](https://github.com/ryanralph/altcoin-address).

+Did you know?
+This package is under active development by Swyftx.
+Swyftx allows you to buy and sell Bitcoin, Etherium, Ripple and many more assets using Australian Dollars.
+[Buy Bitcoin in Australia](https://swyftx.com.au)

 **File size is ~{{minGzSize}} (minifed and gzipped - ~{{minGzReduction}}% smaller)**.

 ## Installation